-Supreme Court weighs liability shield for internet giants - The Boston Globe
+Supreme Court weighs liability shield for Internet giants - The Boston Globe

 Some sites might take down a lot of legitimate content in a display of excessive caution.
 Emerging forces and marginalized communities are most likely to suffer from such a heavy hand, said Daphne Keller of the Stanford Cyber Policy Center, who joined with the American Civil Liberties Union in support of Google.

-The justices' own views on the issue are largely unknown, except for Thomas'.
+The justices’ own views on the issue are largely unknown, except for Thomas’s.

 He suggested in 2020 that limiting the companies' immunity would not devastate them.